Rajeev DhawanCarl R. Zwerner Chair of Economic Forecasting and Director, Economic Forecasting Center Dean's Office

 - Ph.D., UCLA

-In his recent work, Dhawan examined factors that enabled Toyota to dominate not only U.S. companies but also its Japanese counterparts.
-His research has been published in peer-reviewed academic journals such as Economic Inquiry, Journal of Economic Behavior and Organization, Journal of Productivity Analysis and International Journal of the Economics of Business.
-He is also author of the book Firm Size, Financial Intermediation and Business Cycles, which explores the effect of liquidity constraints on U.S. economic performance.
+Dhawan’s academic research analyzes U.S. business cycles with a special emphasis on the role of credit markets on growth and survival of small firms.
+His international industry productivity comparison study examined factors that enabled Toyota to dominate not only U.S. companies, but also its Japanese counterparts.
+In his recent work, Dhawan has quantified the role and importance of oil prices in U.S. business cycle fluctuations.
+His research has been published in peer-reviewed academic journals such as Management Science, Journal of Money, Credit and Banking, Review of Economic Dynamics, Economic Inquiry, and Journal of Economic Behavior and Organization.
+He is also the author of Firm Size, Financial Intermediation and Business Cycles, which explores the effect of liquidity constraints on U.S. economic performance.

-- With G. Gerdes, “Estimating Technological Change using a Stochastic Frontier Production Function: Evidence From U.S. Firm-Level data,” Journal of Productivity Analysis, 8: 431-446, 1997.
+- "Estimating Technological Change using a Stochastic Frontier Production Function Framework: Evidence from U.S. Firm-Level Data" (with G. Gerdes), Journal of Productivity Analysis, 8, November 1997, pp. 431-46.